 Popular search terms for this article:

-study hacks, studyhacks, study hack, studyhack, study intervals, studying hacks, how to avoid distractions while studying, how to remove distractions while studying, how to avoid distraction while studying, how to set mood for studying
+study hacks, studyhacks, study hack, studyhack, study intervals, studying hacks, how to remove distractions while studying, how to avoid distractions while studying, how to avoid distraction while studying, best study intervals